pkuszn/BlogFromScratch/README.md

 # BlogFromScratch
-A simple blog written to pass the university course
+A simple blog written to pass a university course